deanishe/alfred-workflow/docs/guide/notifications.rst

 .. autofunction:: workflow.notify.notify
     :noindex:

-See the :ref:`API documentation <api-notifications>` for details of the other functions.
+See the :ref:`API documentation <api-notify>` for details of the other functions.